rfelipesilva/jupyternotebook-IBGEAreasAnalysis-python38/README.md

 # jupyternotebook-IBGEareasanalysis-python
-This jupyter notebook was made to analyze the data from IBGE related to the municipalities.
+This jupyter notebook was made to analyze the data from IBGE related to the **Brazil** municipalities from 2020.

 ### Welcome!
 Here is basically what you need to start exploring that analysis: